 The artwork of the sign was created by individually screen capturing over 500 Vinyls from the Disney Vinylmation vault page.
 The light box itself is just a simple box, constructed similar to a drawer would be put together, put my artwork between 2 pieces of acrylic, framed it and the put it on some hinges so I can get to the light bulb if I need to change it.

 The best part, the whole thing cost me less than $30 to build it!
 The printer donated the printing, which is printed on a plastic material, like a back lit store sign.
 I bought the scrap, leftover pieces of acrylic at Lowes and the wood, paint and light fixture at the Habitat for Humanity ReStore outlet.

+For those looking for ways to display their collection, what are those display boxes and where can people find them?
+I am sure many people use these display boxes, they are the Michael’s shotglass display cases.
 Wait for them to go on sale at 40% and get the additional 25% coupon in the newspaper and they are cheap!
 Only problem is with the evolution of Vinlys, accessories are making the figures taller and wider, so you may be limited to what you can display.
 The Mayor from Nightmare Before Christmas has to be displayed without his hat on!